eddiepal/cypress-testrail-reporter/README.md

 ## Cucumber preprocessor

 This reporter can miss spec files if they are suffixed as **.feature** or if you are not using the default **cypress/integration** folder.
-In order to use it with the Cucumber Preprocess, you should pass the location of your spec files **cypress/tests/\*\*/\*.feature** when you define all other CLI agruments for cypress execution(through command line).
-If you are using CI integration solution (e.g. GitLab) **CYPRESS_SPEC** can be set before every pipeline job
+In order to use it with the [Cucumber Preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor), you should pass the location of your spec files **cypress/tests/\*\*/\*.feature** when you define all other CLI arguments for cypress execution (through command line).
+If you are using a CI integration solution (e.g. GitLab), **CYPRESS_SPEC** can be set before every pipeline job

 ```Javascript